 If you’ve read my post on my previous fight, you’ll know that on the first occasion, my opponent was replaced by the same girl I’d fought in my second fight.
 Here, history seemed to repeat itself, as when I arrived at the stadium I found I was facing Nong New Sitkrupaew, who I had fought for my very first fight.
 Surely there must have been other girls in Bangkok for me to fight?
 I suppose at a day’s notice, this was the best they could do.

-N. New is a really sweet girl.
+Nong New is a really sweet girl.
 She greeted me with a friendly smile, and it was actually pleasant to see her again.
 One of the girls she was with, however, seemed to hold a bit of a grudge.
-She me have been her sister, friend or training partner, I wasn’t sure.
+She may have been her sister, friend or training partner.
 Whichever one, she didn’t like me one bit.
-While N. New was preparing for the fight, she lingered around me making an effort to shoot me resentful looks at every opportunity, and even hung around to glare at me while I got my hands wrapped.
+While Nong New was preparing for the fight, she lingered around me making an effort to shoot me resentful looks at every opportunity, and even hung around to glare at me while I got my hands wrapped.
 Amused by her attitude, I just smiled back at her each time she appeared.
-The first time N. New and I met (read here), I took the fight on points.
+The first time Nong New and I fought, I won on points.
 Perhaps this girl was looking for some kind of revenge, or perhaps she was just trying to create some weird competitive atmosphere for fun.

 This would mean that my first four fights were only against two different opponents.
 After I’d gotten over the original disbelief of the situation, I saw it as an opportunity to see how both of us had improved since we first met around ten months prior.
 Our first meeting had been a pretty sloppy one on my part.
 With it being my first time in the ring, all technique seemed to go out of the window.
 I remembered that she hadn’t given me much trouble on that occasion, but kept in mind that she was probably thinking the same thing about me.
 It had been almost a year since then, and in that time she’d probably had many more fights, whereas I’d only had two, since I’d taken a break to go back to the UK for a while.
 We’d probably both become totally different fighters in that time, which made it pretty exciting to be accidentally re-matching her.